limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ### Database Dump

-Now that I've access to a low privilege shell, let's dump the WordPress database.
+Now that I've access to a low-privilege shell, let's dump the WordPress database.
 I should be able to locate the database configuration parameters in the WordPress directory.

 ![screenshot-3](/assets/images/posts/derpnstink-walkthrough/screenshot-3.png)